GimmeDaKitty/AutofacMassTransitMediatorTest/readme.md

-This project is to explore how to use MassTransit Mediator with:
+This project is to explore how to use MassTransit with:
 - .NET 4.7.2
+- Mediator "transport"
 - Autofac as dependency injection container